auraphp/Aura.Sql/README.md

   method calls that require a connection.
 This means you can create an instance and not incur the cost of a connection if you never make a query.

+- **Decoration.** _ExtendedPdo_ can be used to decorate an existing PDO instance.
+This means that a PDO instance can be "extended" **at runtime** to provide the _ExtendedPdo_ behaviors.
+(Note that lazy connection is not possible in this case, as the PDO instance being decorated has already connected.)

 - **Array quoting.** The `quote()` method will accept an array as input, and return a string of comma-separated quoted values.